TYPO3-extensions/sphinx/Documentation/WritersManual/DocsTypo3Org/Index.rst

 For instance, this documentation gets rendered to http://docs.typo3.org/typo3cms/extensions/sphinx/.

-In addition, a zip archive is automatically created for each combination of version and language and contains a copy of the HTML output (aka "static layout" within this extension) and its PDF counterpart (if activated, see :ref:`below <docs-typo3-org-pdf>`).
+In addition, a zip archive is automatically created for each combination of version and language and contains a copy of the HTML output (a.k.a. "static layout" within this extension) and its PDF counterpart (if activated, see :ref:`below <docs-typo3-org-pdf>`).
 Archives are stored within :file:`http://docs.typo3.org/typo3cms/extensions/{extension-key}/packages/` :file:`{extension-key}-{version}-{language}.zip`.
 E.g.,